Bruno-Gomes-QA/Big-O-Notation/Level 2 Challenges/1/Challenge 1.md

 ## Challenge:

-Optimize the product search function on an e-commerce platform to handle large product volumes and enhance user experience.
+Optimize the product search function on an super market platform to handle large product volumes and enhance user experience.

 ## Requirements: